Philippine space program: Space Education

 On October 5, 2017, high school students from St. Cecilia's College-Cebu, Inc. launched 3-feet solid propellant Model rockets for the World Space Week 2017 celebration in Cebu City.
 The same team was awarded a research grant by the Department of Science and Technology - Philippine Council for Industry, Energy and Emerging Technology Research and Development (DOST-PCIEERD) in 2018 to design and develop the TALA hybrid rocket which can propel a can satellite 5 km into the atmosphere.
 TALA, the first high-powered hybrid rocket developed in the Philippines successfully lifted off at 11:57 AM Saturday from Crow Valley Gunnery Range, Capas, Tarlac.
 It was able to deploy its Can Satellite payload before going into fast descent and eventual deployment of its main parachute for safe landing.

 The PHL-Microsat program offers a graduate program called Space Science and Tech Proliferation through Partnerships (Stepup).

 Student-researchers and science faculty from St. Cecilia's College - Cebu, Inc. in partnership with Department of Science and Technology-Philippine Council for Industry, Energy and Emerging Technology Research and Development (DOST-PCIEERD) successfully launched the first High-Altitude Balloon Life Support System "Karunungan" (HAB LSS Karunungan) in May 2018 at Minglanilla, Cebu, Philippines and floated above the Armstrong Line to simulate 'space like' conditions for future space flights.

-Contemporary private ventures
+Contemporary Private Ventures

-In 2019, Orbital Exploration (OrbitX), a private firm was set-up which aims to research on the usage as biofuel like algae to propel space launch vehicles.
+In 2019, Orbital Exploration (OrbitX), a private firm was set up which aims to research on the usage as biofuel like algae to propel space launch vehicles.
 The company also plans to develop its own "reusable" payload launch vehicle named "Haribon SLS-1".